Zhuanglong2/Zhuanglong2.github.io/_pages/about.md

 </a>

-# 🔥 News
+## 🔥 News

 <span style="color:#A78BFA; font-weight:bold;">
+2025-12-15: I am honored to be selected for the <strong>2025 Special Program for Doctoral Students</strong> under the <strong>CSCS Young Science and Technology Talent Cultivation Project</strong>.<br><br>

-I have received a verbal offer from my overseas supervisor and will next apply for the CSC scholarship.
-After that, I will go abroad for a one-year joint Ph.D. training program (from September 1, 2026 to August 31, 2027).
-I am looking forward to the upcoming study and life abroad!
+I have received a verbal offer from my overseas supervisor and will proceed with the application for the <strong>CSC scholarship</strong>.
+Upon approval, I will undertake a <strong>one-year joint Ph.D. training program abroad</strong> from <strong>September 1, 2026, to August 31, 2027</strong>.
+I am very much looking forward to the upcoming academic experience and life overseas.
 </span>

 # 📝 Publications
 🔹 **<u>Long Zhuang</u>**, Yiqing Yao\*, and Tao Zhang.